 What is OFFWHITE ransomware?

-OFFWHITE is a part of a ransomware family called Nefilim, it was discovered by dnwls0719.
-Usually, software of this type is designed encrypt data, rename encrypted files and create and/or display a ransom note (or notes).
+Discovered by dnwls0719, OFFWHITE is a part of the Nefilim ransomware family.
+Software of this type is designed encrypt data, rename encrypted files and create and/or display ransom messages.
 OFFWHITE renames encrypted files by appending the ".OFFWHITE" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: